RangerHou/Vizassist/README.md

 # Vizassist
-An android app to help people
+An android app to help blind read English on pictures